-How King Crimson Ended Their Classic Era With Thunderous Live LP ‘USA’
+How King Crimson Ended Classic Era With Live LP ‘USA’

 In 1974, King Crimson mastermind Robert Fripp announced the extinction of his legendary prog-rock act, promising that the band was "completely over for ever and ever."
 That same year, Crimson released Red, a thunderous statement of purpose – ending one of the genre's most legendary studio hot streaks.
 By 1975, Fripp's eulogy appeared authentic, with the band members dispersed into various collaborations and solo projects.
 But one knotty piece remained in the puzzle of classic Crimson: the essential live LP USA, which was released on May 3, 1975.